MetaMask/metamask-docs/wallet/concepts/rpc-api.md

 ## Unrestricted methods

-Unrestricted methods have no corresponding permission, but they might still rely on permissions to succeed (for example, the signing methods require calling the restricted [`eth_accounts`](/wallet/reference/eth_accounts) method), or they might require confirmation by the user (for example, [`wallet_addEthereumChain`](/wallet/reference/wallet_addethereumchain)).
+Unrestricted methods do not require requesting permission to call them, but they might still rely on permissions to succeed (for example, the signing methods require calling the restricted [`eth_accounts`](/wallet/reference/eth_accounts) method), or they might require confirmation by the user (for example, [`wallet_addEthereumChain`](/wallet/reference/wallet_addethereumchain)).